 Kids love to climb and so do we.
 This is the perfect class for youngsters 12 and under and their parents.
 Follow your guide to some of Moab’s best family climbing area’s.
 Along the way your guide will give you a tour of not to miss petroglyphs and local geology, flora and fauna of the Colorado Plateau.
 The family will learn how to climb on the beautiful sandstone crags of southern Utah.
 Kids plus two parents.

-- Approach Shoe – Guide Pick: Salewa Wildfire or Firetail
+- Approach Shoe – Guide Pick: Salewa Firetail 3

-- Synthetic Short or Pant for Hiking – Guide Pick: Mountain Hardwear Convertible Pants
+- Pant for Climbing Guide Pick: Mountain Hardwear Super Chockstone Pant

-- Long Sleeve and/or Short Sleeve Wicking T-shirt- Guide Pick: Mountain Hardwear Wicked Lite T
+- Long Sleeve and/or Short Sleeve Wicking T-shirt- Guide Pick: Mountain Hardwear Metonic

 - Long Sleeve Cotton T-shirt